 - Your total business profit in 2019 is $108,000.

 Assuming that the various limitations don’t apply, your super deduction is $21,600.
 Your after-tax savings could be anywhere between $3,000 to $6,000!

-You can never assume that you’re going to get the full benefit of a tax break because of all the exceptions.
-This is why it’s important to consult your Tax Strategist to see if there is an opportunity to build the savings into your Strategic Tax Plan.
+You can never assume that you’re going to get the full benefit of a tax break because of all the exceptions in the tax code.

-There are two primary limitations that impact marketing agencies trying to take advantage of the super deduction.
-Both limitations kick in once you’ve exceeded the lower Income Threshold – $157,500 for single filers and $315,000 for joint filers.
-The higher Income Threshold ends at $207,500 for single filers and $415,000 for joint filers in 2018.
+There are two primary limitations that impact business owners trying to take advantage of the super deduction.
+Both limitations kick in once you’ve exceeded the lower income threshold – $157,500 for single filers and $315,000 for joint filers.
+The higher income threshold ends at $207,500 for single filers and $415,000 for joint filers in 2018.
 These thresholds are adjusted for inflation every year.

-The two primary limitations that apply to marketing practices are:
+The two primary limitations that apply to business owners are: